apache/spark/CONTRIBUTING.rst

 5. Depending on "scope" of your changes, your Pull Request might go through one of few paths after approval.
-   We run some non-standard workflow with high degree of automation that allows us to optimize the usage of queue slots in Github Actions.
+   We run some non-standard workflow with high degree of automation that allows us to optimize the usage of queue slots in GitHub Actions.
 Our automated workflows determine the "scope" of changes in your PR and send it through the right path:

    * In case of a "no-code" change, approval will generate a comment that the PR can be merged and no